sylwiavargas/ActiveRecord-VHS-Store/README.md

 9. After you've chosen the deliverables, tackle one by one.
 Majority of them require helper methods, the use of `binding.pry`, and a good amount of pseudocoding.
 When writing helper methods, please remember that:
 - each method should do JUST ONE JOB,
 - each method name should be descriptive,
-- it's alway best think about where the method should live; for instance: is it a behavior of a Client? or is it a behavior of a Dvd instance and should be called from within an instance method of a Client?
+- it's alway best think about where the method should live; for instance: is it a behavior of a Client? or is it a behavior of a Vhs instance and should be called from within an instance method of a Client?

 **NOTE**: all deliverables will make you a strong dev and will allow you for a good practice on ActiveRecord.
 Please spend some time on this lab, together with your partner or on your own.
 This lab can also be developed into a CLI that can serve as a strong portfolio piece or blog post material.